JobInsights/docs/docs/data-collection/intro.md

 ## Strategic Pivot to Indeed

-We switched to Indeed.com, which offered:
+We switched to StepStone, which offered:

 - **No anti-bot detection**: Clean scraping environment
 - **Comprehensive data**: Rich job postings with detailed information
 - **Global coverage**: International job market insights